 From your ISP to your modem.
 That’s only one port for your whole home of many network enabled devices, some of which will not be able to access the ethernet port like a mobile phone or tablet.
 So how do you solve this problem?
 How do you give all of your wired and wireless enabled devices access to your home internet?
 Below are some solutions to this problem.

 A gateway is a wireless router bundled with a modem.
-This allows one piece of technology to complete two tasks and like a router is bundles with extra ethernet ports on the rear.
+This allows one piece of technology to complete two tasks and like a router is bundled with extra ethernet ports on the rear.

-If you have a lot of wired enabled devices or you just prefer to be plugged a switch, or ethernet hub, will be your best choice.
+If you have a lot of wired enabled devices or you just prefer to be plugged a switch, or an ethernet hub, will be your best choice.
 A switch is almost like a router except for the fact that it only has ethernet ports and does not broadcast a network signal making it more affordable.
-So it’s main job is transfer the incoming network signal to all of the other ports.
-For smaller homes and business you may find that that a four port switch will be ok, but for larger business you may need sixteen or more ports.
-For these reasons companies make these switches with a wide range port options. just for the ports because there is no wireless.
+So it’s the main job is to transfer the incoming network signal to all of the other ports.
+For smaller homes and business you may find that a four-port switch will be ok, but for a larger business, you may need sixteen or more ports.
+For these reasons, companies make these switches with a wide range port options. just for the ports because there is no wireless.

-In many homes there is not a wired connection, and wiring it with ethernet cables can take time, money, and many struggles.
-So what’s an alternative to a ethernet wiring?
+In many homes, there is not a wired connection, and wiring it with ethernet cables can take time, money, and many struggles.
+So what’s an alternative to an ethernet wiring?
 A power line network, which uses your existing electoral wiring to send your internet signal.
-The way it works is on the beginning side of the network you wire in the signal from either your router or modem into to an adapter that is plugged in to the a wall outlet.
-It is important that you plug it in the wall and not into a serge protector, because the protector might filter out the data.
+The way it works is on the beginning side of the network you wire in the signal from either your router or modem into to an adapter that is plugged into the wall outlet.
+It is important that you plug it in the wall and not into a surge protector because the protector might filter out the data.
 Then at another outlet plug in a receive into the outlet.
 No longer does your router have to stay in one place, or you can extend your wireless connection by purchasing a wifi extending powerline.
 Be careful if you live in an apartment and use this option because if anyone living around is one the same circuit that can take your internet for free.